 Projecting the Sun

 hole onto a white sheet of paper.
-This simple device is called
+This simple device is called a "pinhole camera".

 With the pin, punch a hole in the center of one of your pieces

 of paper.
 Go outside, hold the paper up and aim the hole at the Sun.